Road to marriage in Japan⑤

 →My favorite friend’s speech

-→reading bride’s letter for parent & giving each parent the bouquet and the gift
+→reading the bride’s letter for parent & giving each parent the bouquet and the gift

 →Closing speech by the bridegroom and his father